Led by vocalist Holger Wobker, BOYTRONIC hit the big time when they scored a No10 German hit with ‘You’.

 With their charged energetic synth-led sound, there were hit albums too with 1983’s ‘The Working Model’ and 1985’s ‘The Continental’.
 The latter long player included ‘A Man In A Uniform’ produced by Bobby Orlando who had worked with PET SHOP BOYS and DIVINE.

 However success led to friction with BOYTRONIC’s management claiming ownership of their name and a new line-up continued without Wobker who had performed under the alias of Bryllyant Berger.
 He returned for a stint between 2002-2008 but the tensions remained.

-Holger Wobker kindly chatted to The Electricity Club to discuss the return of the original BOYTRONIC and give his side of the story…
+Holger Wobker discussed the return of the original BOYTRONIC and gave his side of the story…

 I was the founder along with Peter Sawatski back in 1983.
 We wrote the songs together and I provided the vocals.

 Do you have some favourite BOYTRONIC songs from that time?

 ‘You’re The One Who Stays’; I didn’t sing this one, as it didn’t work with my voice so well, but I think that’s natural and most people don’t like the sound of their own voices anyway.

 What for you was your proudest moment when BOYTRONIC became a success?